All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Meal Strategy

-You do not need to become a meal-prep expert.
+You don't need to become a meal-prep expert.
 Focus on simple, high-protein options that are easy to grab: rotisserie chicken, Greek yogurt, pre-made salads with protein, and protein bars for emergencies.
-Since GLP-1 medications reduce your appetite, you will naturally eat less.
+Since GLP-1 medications reduce your appetite, you'll naturally eat less.
 The goal is to make sure what you do eat is nutrient-dense.
 GLP-1 for busy professionals

 Exercise